 This class was developed by the Harrington Family and Edgerton FFA Alumni as a class in memory of Scott Harrington, who was a former Rock County Beef Exhibitor.
-It was created in hopes of encouraging members of the beef project to show and promote steers that were bred and raised by the exhibitor's family.
+It was created in hopes of

 - 1. Exhibitors can enter this class at weigh-in - 2.
-Steer must be a registered (exhibit in classes O-T) - Steer must be on the registration papers as owned by the exhibitor - The steer must be from a cow owned by the exhibitor and/or their parents or from a cow jointly owned by the exhibitors and/or their parents and other family members. - The Bred & Owned class will be a separate class that will be shown during the steer show. - 6.
-Animals shown in the Bred & Owned class will also be eligible to show in their respective breed class - All animals in the Bred & Owned class will all show in one class regardless of their breed was developed by the beef producers in hopes of encouraging members of 4-H/FFA to show and promote females that were bred in Rock County in hopes that our youth will become more involved in beef cattle production.
+Steer must be a registered (exhibit in classes O-T) - 3.
+Steer must be on the registration papers as owned by the exhibitor - 4.
+The steer must be from a cow owned by the exhibitor and/or their parents or from a cow jointly owned by the exhibitors and/or their parents and other family members. - 5.
+The Bred & Owned class will be a separate class that will be shown during the steer show.. - 6.
+Animals shown in the Bred & Owned class will also be eligible to show in their respective breed class - 7.
+All animals in the Bred & Owned class will all show in one class regardless of their breed - 8.
+Bred & Owned Champion steers will not be shown for Grand Champion unless they win their respective breed. - 9.
+Eligibility questions will be decided by Laura Jenson was developed by the beef producers in hopes of encouraging members of 4-H/FFA to show and promote females that were bred in Rock County in hopes that our youth will become more involved in beef cattle production.